jamesshao8/portapack-havoc-modified/README.md

 -------------------------------------------------------------------------------------------------------

-* Latest firmware for H3?
+* Latest/Best firmware for H3?

-**Most useful features of portapack are chosen and included in my lastest firmware, however features below are only available in my firmware on H3.**
+**Most useful features of portapack are chosen and included in my version of firmware.**

+**However, features below are only available in my firmware on H3.**